Here is the current list of confirmed IELTS Speaking 2021 topics (January – April) with model answers.

 - Are there any famous or special museums in your country?

 Yeah, there must be, but I haven’t got a clue what they’re called.
 I’m not exactly an expert on the subject, nor do I have much interest in history or museums in general.
-I’d say the one I mentioned before is pretty famous as most of the people I know who went to different schools visited it at some point in their lives.
+I’d say the one I mentioned before is pretty famous as most of my mates who went to different schools visited it at some point.

 - Have you ever visited a farm before?